Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Possibility to add multiple quotes at once
+* Fixed: Private/pending/draft pages can now be set as the forum location
 * Fixed: Display issues with some themes
 * Changed: Show editor at the same page when adding posts or topics
 * Changed: Always show all forum options